bbossssss/Customer_Analytics/Customer Segmentation and Product Recommendation/README.md

 If you have any questions or suggestions regarding this project, feel free to contact me at Satornboss@gmail.com.

-Thank you for your interest in our project!
+Thank you for your interest in project!